 “I’m hoping the new terminal will open soon to relieve some of this security congestion.”

-Granted, Joe and I have lived in Central Florida for about 16.5 years and yes, it’s gotten more and more crowded as time has gone on.
-But with having TSA Pre-Check for the past 5ish years, we haven’t paid as much attention to the regular line, short of a “Wow, look how long it is!” in passing.
+Granted, Joe and I have lived in Central Florida for about 19.5 years and yes, it’s gotten more and more crowded as time has gone on.
+But with having TSA PreCheck for the past 8ish years and CLEAR for a few less years than that, we haven’t paid as much attention to the regular line.
+Well, short of a “Wow, look how long it is!” in passing.
 But when you think about it, there are plenty of reasons why MCO can sometimes be more challenging, and take up more time, than other airports:

 - It’s grown like wildfire.
 In 2008 Orlando International Airport was ranked the 22nd busiest airport in the United States.
-10 years later (2018 are the latest stats available) it’s been ranked as the busiest airport in Florida and the 10th busiest in the country.
-They’re in the midst of a huge multi-billion construction of another terminal (Terminal C) as well as a massive renovation of terminals A &B, but for now the best they can do is put as many X-ray machines and TSA officers as they can into a limited space.
+10 years later, in 2018, it was ranked as the busiest airport in Florida and the 10th busiest in the country.
+By 2021 it was the 7th busiest, not just in the country, but in the world!
+They’re in the final stretch of a huge multi-billion construction of another terminal (Terminal C – here’s how it’s looking right now) as well as putting the finishing touches on a massive renovation of terminals A & B, but for now the best they can do is put as many X-ray machines and TSA officers as they can into a limited space.
 Even the in-airport Disney store got relocated to make more room for TSA.

 - A lot of the people who go through MCO are children.
 Granted, kids 12 and under don’t have to take their shoes, jackets and hats off.
 But all their stuff (toys, blankets, strollers, car seats, backpacks, etc.) still has to be screened.
 So you have to take the teddy bear away from the 2-year-old for a minute and that might be the cause of a tantrum that’ll stop the line.
 Plus, the reality is that it’s going to take 1 or 2 adults having to get themselves, their stuff, their kids and their kids’ stuff through the X-ray process a whole lot longer than 2 adults with no kids.
 Multiply that by many, many families, and you’ve got yourself a slowdown.

 - Traveling is stressful and when you’re stressed, you shut down.
-It doesn’t matter how much the TSA people yell, when people are stressed from traveling and overstimulated because of all the bodies in one place, and tired because Disney’s Magical Express picked them up at 6am for their 10am flight, some people are just not going to hear the instructions.
+It doesn’t matter how much the TSA people yell, when people are stressed from traveling and overstimulated because of all the bodies in one place, and tired because their Mears Connect or Sunshine Flyer shuttle bus picked them up at 6am for their 10am flight, some people are just not going to hear the instructions.
 Well, their ears will hear them but their brain won’t process them.
 And if they can’t process the instruction, they can’t follow them.
-And again, that leads to waiting until the last second, until when the TSA officer has yelled in someone’s face to remove his/her bag o’liquid and laptop out (after being told 5 previous times in the 40 minutes in the queue), that will cause more slowdowns at X-ray.
+And again, that leads to waiting until the last second, until when the TSA officer has yelled in someone’s face to remove his/her bag o’liquid and laptop (after being told 5 previous times in the 40 minutes in the queue), that will cause more slowdowns at X-ray.